Cypher042/Task-Manager/README.md

 # Task-Manager

-A discord bot project for managing tasks and CTFs at Discord Server of Infosec CyberLabs IITISM.
+A discord bot for managing tasks and CTFs at Discord Server of Infosec CyberLabs IITISM.

 ## Installation